I’ve partnered with The J.M. Smucker Company to bring you this post.

 - 3 teaspoons fresh lemon zest

-- Combine the flour, baking powder, baking soda and salt in a small bowl and set aside.
+- Combine the flour, baking soda, baking powder and salt in a bowl and set aside.

-- In a large bowl, beat the eggs, olive oil and honey then add the lemon zest, vanilla and lemon extracts.
+- In a separate bowl, beat the eggs with the honey and olive oil then add the vanilla, lemon extract and lemon zest.

 This is a sponsored conversation written by me on behalf of The J.M.
 Smucker Company®.
 As always, all opinions are 100% my own.